benktesh/AutotrackEntityChange/ReadMe_AddEF.md

-# Automatically create change log as Audit using EntityFramework in a .Net Core Project
+# Add EntityFrameworkCore to a .Net Core Project

 ## Introduction
 I work with EntityFramework every day, but I do not add an EntityFramework (EF) to an existing project every day.
 Time and again, I have to create new project or add EntityFramework to the existing project and I decided to document the steps.